• Home

 1. Preheat the oven to 180ºC (fan assisted, 200ºC non fan) and line a 20x20cm tin with baking paper

-3. Add in the flour, salt and chopped chocolate orange and mix until combined
+4. Add 225g self raising flour, ½ tsp salt and 200g chopped chocolate orange and mix until combined

-4. Tip all of the mix into the prepared tin and smooth the top until it is level.
-Place the small chocolate orange segments at regular intervals across the cookie dough
+5. Tip all of the mix into the prepared tin and smooth the top until it is level.
+Place 100g small chocolate orange segments at regular intervals across the cookie dough

 Recipe Notes

-Keep for up to two days in an airtight container.
+Keep for 3-4 days in an airtight container.

 Nutrition Facts